fernandosjp/puc-rio-backend/README.md

 ## Installation and Usage
 Steps to run backend on dev mode:

-Install dependencies with the following command:
+Install dependencies with the following command (using virtualenv is reccomended):
 ```
 (env)$ pip install -r requirements.txt
 ```